 Do you have a fussy little eater?
-Today we have Lulu Barnard from The Digital Writer, all the way from South Africa.
-Lulu is a freelance digital writer and mother of 3 (two girls and one boy), she spends her weekdays writing and playing on the web (wink, working).
-Her hobbies are: writing (yes even in her free time), reading, gardening, drawing, painting, cooking and attending flea markets over the weekends.
-On occasion, visiting South Africa’s National Parks, and travelling into Africa.
+Today, we have Lulu Barnard from The Digital Writer, all the way from South Africa.
+Lulu is a freelance digital writer and mother of 3 (two girls and one boy.
+She spends her weekdays writing and playing online (wink, working).
+Her hobbies are: writing (yes, even in her free time), reading, gardening, drawing, painting, cooking, and attending flea markets on weekends and on occasion, visiting South Africa’s National Parks and travelling in Africa.

 My little fussy eaters – times three